Gausul/imvvyiotwithesp8266/geyser-on-off/README.md

 ![alt text](https://imvvy.com/Untitleddesign.png)

-Sample Code Link: <a href="https://github.com/Gausul/imvvyiotwithesp8266/blob/main/geyser-on-off/code.ino">click</a>
+Sample Code Link:

+`<a href="https://github.com/Gausul/imvvyiotwithesp8266/blob/main/geyser-on-off/code.ino">Download Sample Code</a>`

-Arduino IDE Instructions:
+### Arduino IDE Instructions:

-Download Code.ino file open in Arduino IDE
+1: Download Code.ino file open in Arduino IDE

-Update SSID AND PASSOWRD
+2: Update SSID AND PASSOWRD

-Create Account in Imvvy IOT PlatForm And New MQTT Type Device
+3: Create Account in Imvvy IOT PlatForm And New MQTT Type Device

-Video How to ADD Device in Imvvy IoT PLATFORM
+4: Video How to ADD Device in Imvvy IoT PLATFORM

 [![How to create a free account in Imvvy IoT Platform and how to add your first device ?](https://img.youtube.com/vi/Xmpbjg0zJjM/0.jpg)](https://www.youtube.com/watch?v=Xmpbjg0zJjM "How to create a free account in Imvvy IoT Platform and how to add your first device?")

-Update MQTT username and password and publis and Subscribe Topic in code according Device Profile
+5: Update MQTT username and password and publis and Subscribe Topic in code according Device Profile

-uploaded code in to NodeMCU/D1 MINI board <a href="https://www.youtube.com/watch?v=HhWT6fqeYvQ&t=12s"> More </a>
+6: uploaded code in to NodeMCU/D1 MINI board

 [![How to create a free account in Imvvy IoT Platform and how to add your first device ?](https://img.youtube.com/vi/HhWT6fqeYvQ/0.jpg)](https://www.youtube.com/watch?v=HhWT6fqeYvQ "How to create a free account in Imvvy IoT Platform and how to add your first device?")

-Open MQTT.fx send cmd
+#### Open MQTT.fx send cmd

 Example: